alexattia/SimpsonRecognition/README.md

 ### Third part : Faster R-CNN

 The third part is upgrade the model to detect and recognize characters.
 I have to annotate data to get bounding boxes for characters for each picture in order to train a new model : [Faster R-CNN](https://arxiv.org/abs/1506.01497) (which is based on a Region Proposal Network).
 As usual, the annotation text file with the bounding boxes coordinates will be released soon.
-The implementation on this network on Keras is from [here](https://github.com/yhenon/keras-frcnn).
+The implementation on this network on Keras is from [here](https://github.com/yhenon/keras-frcnn) by Yann Henon.
 I slightly edited the code : remove parts which are useless for my purpose).

 ### Files description